mahdikhashan/azure-dataset-processing-pipeline/docs/REFLECTION.md

 - I used python for scripts and I'm really happy
 - I could test my python scripts on local and it was really good to see whether they work or not

+What is still unclear?

+- custom application for Azure Batch
+- Docker for scripts
+- How to work on a large dataset for example xxxGB or TB? for example how to connect the container to the Nodes?

 Next steps:

 - learn about datawarehousiing and implement one based upon this project